-Pretty, golden puff pastry swans filled with rich, creamy pastry cream frolicking in a drizzle of hot fudge.
+Pretty, golden cream puff swans filled with rich, creamy pastry cream frolicking in a drizzle of hot fudge.

 Kat of The Bobwhites was our August 2012 Daring Baker hostess who inspired us to have fun in creating pate a choux shapes, filled with crème patisserie or Chantilly cream.
 We were encouraged to create swans or any shape we wanted and to go crazy with filling flavors allowing our creativity to go wild!

 Chocolate eclairs are one of my favorite desserts, so when pâte à choux swans were chosen as this month’s Daring Bakers challenge I was thrilled.
 I’ve never done pâte à choux in any shape but round or oblong before, so this was a much needed chance to work on my piping skills.